 7. Customer Focus: The Heart of the Enterprise

 Customer focus places the customer at the center of every decision.
-It’s understanding needs deeply, exceeding expectations, and building lasting relationships.
+It means understanding needs deeply, exceeding expectations, and building lasting relationships.
 Small improvements in retention can dramatically boost profitability1.

-Customer focus shifts perspective from “What can we sell?” to “What does the customer need?”
-Empowering frontline employees to resolve issues on the spot is a clear sign this value is lived, not just stated.
+Customer focus shifts the question from “What can we sell?” to “What does the customer need?”
+Empowering frontline employees to resolve issues on the spot shows this value is lived, not just stated.

 - Map the customer journey and identify pain points and moments of delight.